 The Department of Energy (DOE) Office of Science (SC) encourages you to register in all systems as soon as possible.
-You are also encouraged to submit pre-applications and applications well before the deadline.
+You are also encouraged to submit letters of intent (LOIs), preapplications, and applications well before the deadline.

-CURRENT AND PENDING SUPPORT AND BIOSKETCHES
+CURRENT AND PENDING SUPPORT AND BIOGRAPHICAL SKETCHES

-The instructions for the content of current and pending support and biosketches have changed.
+The instructions for the content of current and pending support and biographical sketches have changed.
 Please read the instructions carefully and follow them.